grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Features.md

     -   `profiles_destination` - An argument that defines where profiles should be delivered.

 -   `templates/_notes.alloy.tpl` - This file should contain these template functions:
-    -   `feature.&lt;feature-slug&gt;.notes.deployments` - This function returns a list of workloads that will be deployed to the Kubernetes Cluster by the feature.
+    -   `feature.<feature-slug>.notes.deployments` - This function returns a list of workloads that will be deployed to the Kubernetes Cluster by the feature.
-    -   `feature.&lt;feature-slug&gt;.notes.task` - This function returns a 1-line summary of what this feature will do.
+    -   `feature.<feature-slug>.notes.task` - This function returns a 1-line summary of what this feature will do.
-    -   `feature.&lt;feature-slug&gt;.notes.actions` - This function returns any prompts for the user to take additional action after deployment.
+    -   `feature.<feature-slug>.notes.actions` - This function returns any prompts for the user to take additional action after deployment.
-    -   `feature.&lt;feature-slug&gt;.summary` - This function a dictionary of settings, used for self-reporting metrics.
+    -   `feature.<feature-slug>.summary` - This function a dictionary of settings, used for self-reporting metrics.